Medical consultation

 The risk is limited but real in certain forested inland areas:

-Chemoprophylaxis is generally not recommended for standard travel, but protection is vital:
+Chemoprophylaxis is generally not recommended for standard trips, but protection is vital:

 Repellent DEET / Icaridin